stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 $$ \vec{v}_{she} - \vec{v}_{he} $$

-are not words vectors by themselves.
+are not word vectors by themselves.
 However, it is interesting to project a word on this axis.
 We can see that the projection